 - Make sure to buy a good quality, officially certified by Apple for best wireless charging capabilities and to maintain the health of your iPhones.
 You don’t want to cheap out a few dollars on your wireless charger to damage a premium iPhone that costs hundreds of dollars.
 A lot of good quality, certified chargers are available for cheap now.

 - So, wireless charging for your iPhones and other Apple devices is definitely safe for the device itself.
 But what about you, the user, is it safe for you to be around wireless chargers.

-is wireless charging safe for health?
+Is wireless charging safe for health?

 In short yes, it is safe for you.
-It is safe because the electromagnetic field that is created by these chargers are weak and small in power.
+It is safe because the electromagnetic field that is created by these chargers is weak and small in power.
 Also, it is directly transferred to a receiving device that converts it to electricity again and it gets sent to the battery.

 - This type of charging has been used in many appliances like medical devices, electric toothbrushes, etc. The International Commission on Non-Ionizing Radiation Protection (ICNIRP) found that no inductive charging causes no adverse effects on human health and it is safe.

 - Wireless charging can be safer in some ways compared to plugging in your iPhone every time you want to charge it.
 This is because wireless charging requires no meddling with wires or connectors.

 - This reduces the risk of electric shocks and failure of components that can cause harm.
 This lets you use your electric toothbrushes in bathrooms without the risk of getting electrocuted because there won’t be any loose ends that conduct electricity from the toothbrush.

 - There are concerns that electromagnetic fields can cause health issues.
 High levels of EMF are indeed a risk to your mental health but the EMF from wireless chargers is very low to pose any health risk to you or any person.